grifferz/graplsub-rs/README.md

   tracks.
 - It might be nice to accept command-line arguments or a config file instead of just environment variables.
+- Public playlist option?
+By default new Subsonic playlists are private, meaning only visible to clients logged in using your own credentials.
+You can make them public and then all other users on your server can see them (only useful if they can also see your library, of course).
+You can set the playlist public after it's created, but at the moment that setting will be lost when `graplsub` deletes and re-creates the playlist.
+It wouldn't be hard to add a "public playlist" option, but no one in my house wants to listen to my library by random albums except me! 😀
 - Maybe there would be some use in limiting the playlist length by track count or total playtime instead of just album count.
 - It could be good to have an option to exclude "various artists" albums.